 Section 4.
 Term of Office.
 Committee members shall be appointed by the President upon application by the members setting forth the willingness of such member to serve.
 Each member of a committee shall continue as such until the following June 30, or until a successor is appointed, unless the committee shall be sooner terminated, or unless such member shall be removed from such committee or unless such member shall cease to qualify as a member of the Corporation.

 Section 5.
 Chair.
-The President shall appoint one member of each committee as Chair and, at the President’s discretion, one member as Vice-Chair.
-Vacancies in Chair or Vice-Chair shall be filled by the President.
+The President shall appoint one member of each committee as Chair and, at the President’s discretion, one member as Co-Chair.
+Vacancies in Chair or Co-Chair shall be filled by the President.

 The Board of Directors shall, from time to time, at its discretion as deemed necessary, establish policies for the benefit of the Corporation.
 Such policies shall have the same force and effect as if they were made a part of the Bylaws, and such policies shall be duly incorporated by reference to these Bylaws.
-At the time of the approval of the Bylaws, the policies so approved by the Board of Directors are the Director Attendance Policy and the Director Performance Policy.
+At the time of the approval of the Bylaws, the policies so approved by the Board of Directors are incorporated herein.

 Additionally, the Board may, in its discretion, make statements on behalf of the Corporation in response to events that affect the Corporation’s members or for which the membership may benefit from a statement.
 Any such statement shall be in the form of a letter from the President of the Corporation and shall be circulated at the discretion of the Board of Directors.
 The language of any such statement shall be measured and non-partisan and must be approved by a majority vote of the Board of Directors.